-One of the downsides of Datascape v1 was that it was hard to share the 3D visualisation unless you found someone else with Datascape and then gave them the data and the mappings.
+One of the downsides of Datascape v1 and v2 was that it was hard to share the 3D visualisation unless you found someone else with Datascape and then gave them the data and the mappings.
 What we (and customers) have always wanted was to be able to share and experience immersive 3D visualisations on the web.
-The emergence of WebGL has made that possible, and with Datascape v2.1 we've made it a reality.
+The emergence of WebGL has made that possible, and with Datascape v2.GL we made it a reality.

-When you select "Publish to Web" from Datascape your current visualisation (including any applied filters) is published to our web server, and you are given a URL from which you, and anyone you give the URL too, can access the visualisations.
-Pasting the URL into your browser loads up a cut-down version of the Datascape viewing application, and then loads the data into it.
-The user can then fly through the data and examine the hover text on points just as though they were using the desktop application.
-And since we're using WebGL you can use Safari on a Mac, and web browsers on tablets and even smartphones to use the data.
+When you selected "Publish to Web" from Datascape your current visualisation (including any applied filters) was published to our web server, and you were given a URL from which you, and anyone you give the URL to, could access the visualisations.
+Pasting the URL into your browser loaded up a cut-down version of the Datascape viewing application, and then loaded the data into it.
+The user could then fly through the data and examine the hover text on points just as though they were using the desktop application.
+And since we were using WebGL you could use Safari on a Mac, and web browsers on tablets and even smartphones to use the data.